 Governors regularly check on the welfare of the staff.

-The Chair and Vice Chair attend all budget meetings and the Vice Chair works with the school’s Business Manager every month to monitor the school budget.
+The Chair attends all budget meetings and also works with the School Business Manager to monitor the school budget.
 The Schools’ Financial Value Standard (SFVS) ensures that our budget is spent wisely and properly, allowing school to optimise resources, and so raise standards and attainment.

 The governors have worked with the staff to develop the Raising Achievement Plan and the school Self Evaluation Plan.